nopnop2002/esp-idf-webdav-client/README.md

 # Using curl
 You can work with files using curl.
-In addition to PUT/GET/DELETE, you can use PROPFIND/MKCOL/COPY/MOVE.
+In addition to PUT/GET/DELETE, WebDav can use PROPFIND/MKCOL/COPY/MOVE.

 - Read Files/Folders on Webdav Server:
  The body is XML and follows the following schema.